GA-repos/HTML-and-CSS/readme.md

 ```

 Similarly, do not omit closing tags.
 Every element needs a closing tag (with the
-exception of **empty elements** which we'll discuss momentarily).
+exception of **empty elements**).

 ```html
 <!-- Also, don't do this! -->
 <p>The easiest way to learn HTML <em>is to use it!</em>
 ```

-Browsers are fairly smart and will guess what you meant - but don't rely on that or you'll have a bad time.

-Also, if it guesses wrong it won't tell you!
-And you'll get really mad at your computer.
-Bad times.

-Because the browser can be uninformatively accommodating, we want to double
-check our work with an [HTML validator](https://validator.w3.org/nu/#textarea).
+Browsers try to correct our mistakes, and this is often unhelpful because they don't provide us with informative errors.
+[HTML validators](https://validator.w3.org/nu/#textarea) and our linter can help us out though.
 Even our
 valid example above (with the anchor tag) won't validate just yet as we are
 missing some required boiler plate.

-### HTML Boilerplate (10 minutes / 0:25)
+### HTML Boilerplate

 When a client's browser gets an HTML file from the server, it begins building a
 document that will be displayed to the user.

-Consider the following HTML boilerplate
+The following HTML boilerplate tells the browser how to construct the page:

 ```html
 <!DOCTYPE html>